ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The connection objects that are exposed to applications for Transport Services are:

-- the Preconnection, the bundle of Properties that describes the application constraints on, and preferences for, the transport;
+- the Preconnection, the bundle of properties that describes the application constraints on, and preferences for, the transport;
 - the Connection, the basic object that represents a flow of data as Messages in either direction between the Local and Remote Endpoints;
 - and the Listener, a passive waiting object that delivers new Connections.